 We all know that bank gives interest for the money we keep in our saving account.
 Every year in the month of June and December we see some interests credited to our saving bank account.
-Earlier all banks have same Saving Account interests rates i.e 4%.
+Earlier all banks have same Saving Account interests rates i.e 4% (currently sbi saving account interest rate is 3.5% for a/c balance of 1 crore and below).
 But after de-regulation of saving account interests rates by RBI, the banks are independent to decide their interest rates for Saving Accounts.
 Nowadays some banks give as high as 6 % interest on saving account.
-Most of the people do not know how to calculate bank interests in their saving account.
+Most of the people do not know how to calculate saving account interest given by the bank in their a/c .
 They wonder when to keep more cash to get more interest.
-Whether drawing huge amount from the saving bank account during last days i.e 30th or 31st of any month will result in loss of interest money for that month.
-I will discuss all these in this article and describe how banks used to calculate interests on saving accounts.
+Whether drawing huge amount from the saving bank account during last days i.e 30th or 31st of any month will result in loss of interest money for entire month.
+I will discuss all these in this article and describe how banks such as SBI used to calculate interests on saving accounts.
 For a ready answer i am also providing a online saving account interest calculator to verify your interest given in your saving account.

 Saving account interests calculation formulas

 Interests on saving account are calculated using simple interests formula i.e